Exchange Web Service (EWS) connection (Enterprise feature)

 At a site collection level (site collection settings)

-Note: all of the settings in the Central Administration can be allowed to be overridden on Site Collection level.
+Note: all of the settings in the Central Administration can be allowed to be overridden at the site collection level.

-As SharePoint does not use Windows to store certificates for trusted SSL connection validation you should directly add the Microsoft Exchange Service Root Certificate into SharePoint.
+SharePoint does not use Windows to store certificates for trusted SSL connection validation.
+Therefore, you should directly add the Microsoft Exchange Service Root Certificate into SharePoint.

-Continue by opening the Certification Path.
-Now select Root Certificate.
+3. Select Certification Path.
+Then, select Root Certificate.